thanhhovn/djangorest/README.md

 # djangorest
-Complete Djang Rest with Image/file upload and save to rest service
+Complete Django Rest with Image/file upload and save to rest service